Woman pushed to her death in front of oncoming NYC train

 Authorities said the women were on the platform shortly after 1 p.m. and had been seen having some kind of discussion or argument.
 Then one woman pushed the other, a 46-year-old, in front of a southbound No. 1 train.
 She died at the scene.

-Police said witnesses flagged down two police officers standing on the platform and the suspect was apprehended within minutes.
+Police said witnesses flagged down two police officers standing on the platform and the suspect, identified as Melanie Liverpool, 30, of Queens, was apprehended within minutes.
+She was later arrested on a murder charge.
+It wasn't clear if she had a lawyer who could comment on her behalf.

 Police were looking at video surveillance to determine what led to the attack, Manhattan Chief of Detectives William Aubry said.